countable-web/ops/developers/DJANGO.md

 ## Read 2 Scoops of Django

-This book contains a lot of great practices, which we *almost* universally agree with.
+[This](https://mongard.s3.ir-thr-at1.arvanstorage.com/Two%20Scoops%20of%20Django%203.x%20by%20Daniel%20Audrey%20Feldroy%20(z-lib.org).pdf) book contains a lot of great practices, which we *almost* universally agree with.
 In particular:

   - Fat models, skinny views.
 Put more logic and code in Model methods, if it's relevant to that model specifically.
 Avoid large amounts of code in views.

+## Learn Database Basics

+Django's ORM is amazing most of the time.
+But it's very easy to do the wrong thing.
+[This](https://thebuild.com/presentations/unbreaking-django.pdf) is a great deck that covers the many caveats of the ORM and how to avoid them, recommended for advanced Django users in particular since it assumes some basic knowledge.
+If it's too dense, read 2 scoops (above) first.

 ## Patterns